Sophietje/Verification-Tool-Overview/Tools/PLearn.md

-Black-box framework that runs multiple parallel instances of a [[SyGuS]] tool with different grammars
+Black-box framework that runs multiple parallel instances of a SyGuS (syntax-guided synthesis) tool with different grammars